ftdgomez/mern-boilerplate/README.md

 By default, if not height is defined on the multipart data, the image will be resized to height: 800px width: auto.

-Images will be converted on .webp format before be saved.
+Images will be converted on .webp format before saved.

+The images are risized by the sharp library.
+The file size resultant is very low if more compression is needed, you can use a library like imagemin.

 By default, the upload/file and upload/files routes only accept .pdf format.
 This can be changed on uploadRoutes file.